voyagermesh/voyager/docs/user-guide/ingress/external-svc.md

 ### Default redirect
 If No BackendRules are configured for the endpoint, Voyager will configure HAProxy to redirect traffic to provided domain and port.
 The redirect code will be 301 (permanent redirect).
+Scheme (http or https) used by endpoint is preserved on redirect.
 ```
 backend:
   serviceName: external-svc-non-dns